-Overall, the City and its partners have performed proficiently in meeting its strategic goals.
-Below is a summary of the outcomes achieved during the first four years of the previous five-year Consolidated Plan cycle.
+Overall, the City and its partners have performed proficiently in meeting the strategic goals that were set.
+Below is a summary of the outcomes achieved during the first four years of the previous five-year Consolidated Plan cycle, including the distribution of Coronavirus CDBG funds (CDBG-CV).
 Outcome data for the previous Consolidated Plan cycle will be presented to HUD with the submittal of the Fiscal Year (FY) 2024-25 CAPER.

-- Affordable Rental Housing: Approximately 408 residents served through provision or retention of affordable units. - Support Services to Youth, Homeless, and Seniors: Approximately 947 residents served through homeless prevention and overnight shelter services and approximately 5,962 residents served through public services. - Fair Housing: Approximately 350 residents served through fair housing services. - Public Facilities and Infrastructure: Approximately 11,440 residents served through improved facilities.
+- Affordable Rental Housing: Approximately 172 residents served through provision or retention of affordable units. - Support Services to Youth, Homeless, and Seniors: Approximately 937 residents served through homeless prevention and overnight shelter services and approximately 10,851 residents served through public services. - Fair Housing: Approximately 719 residents served through fair housing services. - Public Facilities and Infrastructure: Approximately 17,900 residents served through improved facilities.